NB: I am only able to work with UK based clients.

-I ask all online clients to sign up for a secure email account with protonmail, as this service uses encryption.
-This is ideally needed for all mediums for the sharing of the assessment information, regardless of the plan to use webcam for example.
+I ask all my clients wanting to use email counselling to sign up for a secure email account with protonmail, as this service uses encryption.
 Please also see the additional information about privacy.
 If you decide to use your standard email, this is at your own risk.

 Privacy and confidentiality:

 It is important when considering having counselling, using an online medium, that we give attention to confidentiality and privacy.
 This is important for us both.